tohagan/cli-config/README.md

 ## DESCRIPTION

 A simple `getConfig()` call that combines properties from ...

 - System settings file
 - User settings file
 - Settings files in current and ancestors directories
 - A configuration environment variable
 - Command line options
 - Application overrides
 - Application `package.json` fields
+- Assumes it's called once on start up and so uses synchronous calls and exceptions to report errors.

 If your app uses commands verbs you can implement your entire command line interface using a single `run()` method  that ...

 - Calls `getConfig()` and then finds your command function from a command tree object and executes it.
   - Rapidly build your command tree based on functions exported by your modules.
   - Command functions accept a single `config` argument returned by `getConfig()`.

 ## Simplest API calls: